ssl-hep/ServiceX_DID_Demo/README.md

 * `src/demo.did.py` - Contains the code that returns a single file if the proper dataset name is queried.
 * `Dockerfile` - Builds the container that can run in the ServiceX environment.
 * `requirements.txt` - Contains all the packages required to run the did finder.

+This repository is a template repository - which makes it very    easy to start as a template.